 - Clean your tongue.
 The majority of bacteria that causes bad breath lives on the tongue.
 Regular scraping or brushing of the tongue can help reduce unpleasant smelling bacteria.

 - Eat a healthy diet.
 Increase leafy green vegetables and drink green tea.
-Consume naturally cleansing foods likes apples, carrots and celery on a daily basis.
-Limit coffee, sugary foods, dairy and wine and other alcoholic beverages which can cause your mouth to be more acidic and promote bacteria overgrowth.
+Also, consume naturally cleansing foods likes apples, carrots and celery on a daily basis.
+Limit coffee, sugary foods, dairy and wine and other alcoholic beverages which evidently cause your mouth to be more acidic and promote bacteria overgrowth.

 - No tobacco or vaping.
 Smoking, chewing tobacco and vaping will dry the mouth out.
 The additives and chemicals will cause a bad odor.
 Smoking and chewing tobacco also causes you to lose your sense of taste and smell.
 If that sense is masked it is harder to tell if your breath smells foul or not.